 Not a good idea.

-When we arrived we were told we would have to swim 20 laps of an Olympic size pool and to follow instructions once in the pool.
+When we arrived we were told we would have to swim 20 laps of an Olympic size pool in our full clothing and to follow instructions once in the pool.

 As I swam I literally thought this would be the day I would die from my desire to be a lifeguard and save people’s lives.